BruhJerem/soundlist/README.md

 For example: localhost:8080/api/v1/login?user_name=1234&password=1234 Different responses code:

--   - Status code 200 if the request was carried out successfully.
+- Status code 200 if the request was carried out successfully.

--   - Status code 401 if the Authorization header is missing, or if the Access Token is invalid, or if the

-    user is not authorized to create a new playlist for that account.
+- Status code 401 if the Authorization header is missing, or if the Access Token is invalid, or if the user is not authorized to create a new playlist for that account.

--   - Status code 400 if anything is wrong (e.g. missing password, etc.)
+- Status code 400 if anything is wrong (e.g. missing password, etc.)

     All the details of the routes can be found in the [documentation](https://documenter.getpostman.com/view/5496386/SzYUZg9M?version=latest).

-soundlist-report

 ## Linked Open Data